• Skip to primary navigation

 What Kind of String Lights Should I Hang Outdoors

 When choosing outdoor string lights, you’ll want to make sure the lights you purchase will stand up to the elements.
 Select string lights which are Outdoor Commercial Grade, Waterproof, Impact Resistant, Shatterproof and UL Listed.
 For our 3 whiskey barrel planters and smallish backyard, 2 strings of 48 foot Enbrighten Classic LED Cafe String Lights with 24 bulbs worked perfectly.
-We found them on Amazon and absolutely love the warm glow they emit.

 I hope you enjoyed seeing this project.
 I hadn’t planned on writing a tutorial when we made these string light planters and hope I provided enough information to help you do your own.
 If you have any questions, feel free to leave a comment below.